newville/microprobe_docs/doc/commands.rst

 .. module:: samplestage
    :synopsis: commands for moving the sample

+.. autofunction:: move_samplestage

 .. autofunction:: move_fine

-.. autofunction:: move_samplestage

-Moving The Monochromator Energy
+Moving the Monochromator Energy
 =======================================

 There are a couple general-purpose commands for moving the monochromator energy